ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ## License

 We have chosen the MIT License for our application.
 Mainly due its simplicity, which makes it easy for students to collaborate and simplifies licensing issues.
-In addition, it allows for lots of people to use our webpage, and if we potentialy wanted to commercialize Chirp!, the license is really flexible and allows this.
+In addition, it allows for lots of people to use our webpage, and if we potentially wanted to commercialize Chirp!, the license is really flexible and allows this.

 ## LLMs, ChatGPT, CoPilot, and others